michellemurphy529/michellemurphy529/README.md

-👋 Hi, I’m Michelle — a CS grad and developer passionate about applied AI and building impactful products. 💻 🌱 My projects explore how AI can make software more useful, engaging, and practical. 🤖
+# 👋 Hi, I’m Michelle

+## A CS grad and developer passionate about applied AI and building impactful products. 💻

+### 🌱 My projects explore how AI can make software more useful, engaging, and practical. 🤖

 What I work with:
 - Python, Java, Javascript